 synagogue the Jewish place of assembly for prayer, instruction, and study of the Law.
 After the destruction of the Temple in 587 B.C., synagogues were organized as places to maintain Jewish faith and worship.
 Jesus attended the synagogue regularly to pray and to teach.
-In every city Paul visited, he went to the synagogue first.
+Paul went to the synagogue first in every city he visited.
 The synagogue played an important role in the development of Christian worship and in the structure of Christian communities.